szwacz/electron-boilerplate/README.md

 ```
 npm run e2e
 ```
-The task searches for all files in `e2e` directory which respect pattern `*.e2e.js`.
+This task searches for all files in `e2e` directory which respect pattern `*.e2e.js`.

 ### Code coverage